hanrea/UserGuideForMAC/widget/loadingbar/en.md

 ## Description

-The UILoadingBar subclass implements the progress bar of the touch screen.
-The UILoadingBar subclass is a subclass of UIWidget.
+The LoadingBar subclass implements the progress bar of the touch screen.
+The LoadingBar subclass is a subclass of Widget.

 The widget provides methods to set the value for the progress bar, progress bar orientation, image resources and other attributes.